Standard Deviation and Variance

 So that won't work.
 How about we use absolute values?

-That looks good, but what about this case:
+That looks good (and is the Mean Deviation), but what about this case:

 Oh No!
 It also gives a value of 4, Even though the differences are more spread out!